 Our Dalmatian Pelican photography tours take place at Lake Kerkini, a premier location for birdwatchers & photographers.
 Mountain ranges protect three sides of the lake which provides a mild climate & an abundance of fish for over 300 species of birds, many of whom are migratory birds en route to the South East of Europe or Africa.

-Our Dalmatian Pelican photography trips are a combination of boat trips on the lake at sunrise with opportunities to photograph the birds in flight as well as thrilling action shots when the birds are vying for fish & shoreline sessions in the afternoon, for classic portraits & more action shots.
+Our Dalmatian Pelican photography holidays are a combination of boat trips on the lake at sunrise with opportunities to photograph the birds in flight as well as thrilling action shots when the birds are vying for fish & shoreline sessions in the afternoon, for classic portraits & more action shots.

 Our guests often ask us what the recommended lens would be for a particular holiday.
 In the case of the Pelicans